Handwritten Text Recognition using OCR

 The results shown below are inferred from the TrOCR model trained on the handwritten text dataset.

-Interestingly, the model has predicted all the words correctly.
+Interestingly, the model predicted all the words correctly.
 This validates our entire process of fine tuning the handwritten text dataset.

 Further Improvements